 Originally there were only three departments of engineering, namely Civil, Mechanical and Electrotechnical Engineering, and the Department of Applied Mathematics.
-The Departments of Chemical and Metallurgical Engineering and Industrial Engineering were added later, and in 1994 the Departments of Chemical and Metallurgical Engineering.
+The Departments of Chemical and Metallurgical Engineering and Industrial Engineering were added later, and in 1994 the Departments of Chemical and Metallurgical Engineering were amalgamated into one department, the Department of Chemical Engineering.
 At present there are five departments in the Faculty, namely Civil Engineering, Electrical and Electronic Engineering, Industrial Engineering, Mechanical and Mechatronic Engineering, and Process Engineering.